A Resolute Myth: Debunking the Resolute Desk Panel

-Katrina serves as the Chief of Staff to Oliver Weisberg (CEO of Blue Pool Capital, CEO of J Tsai Sports, Vice Chairman & Alternate Governor of Brooklyn Nets), where she works on matters for the ownership group and executive team as well as special interdepartmental projects.
+Katrina serves as the Chief of Staff to ownership of BSE Global (parent organization of the Brooklyn Nets and New York Liberty), where she works on matters for the ownership group and special interdepartmental projects.
 Prior to joining BSE Global, Katrina practiced law at a full practice law firm based in San Diego.
 She received her B.S. in Business Administration at the University of Southern California, Los Angeles, and her J.D., M.B.A, and LLM in Taxation at the University of San Diego School of Law.
 Born in California but partly raised in Taiwan, she is fully bilingual in English and Chinese, reading, writing, and speaking.

-The White House Historical Association’s first lecture of the 2023 Quarterly Lecture Series, White House History with Frank Sesno, took pl...
+The White House Historical Association’s third lecture of the 2023 Quarterly Lecture Series, White House History with Frank Sesno, took pl...

 The White House Historical Association has named Dr. Matthew Costello as Chief Education Officer to oversee the Association’s education pr...